vendu/vaaja/usr/games/mjolnir/doc/KRAK.md

 much AI-like behavior. :) The damage hitpoints are subtracted from the current number of hitpoints.

-## Character Movement

-- different character classes have different base skills and talent (efficiency to develop the skill) for Krak
-- a turn starts by a throw of D6 or revealing an action card to determine what happens next
-  - D6 lets you move any card on the board left-to-right, bottom-to-top.
-If your final location is shared by an opponent card, the opponent card is revealed and it is determined which card loses the match in favor of the new owner of the location.
-  - when an opponent character is met, the forward-moving player reveals the topmost card of their upside-down deck;
-- in case of a HIT, attack strength is determined by the following formula;

-  HIT = XP / 4 + POWER + LUCK + SKILL;

-  where XP is the character's experience level in krak, PWR is hit power (D6 by default), LUCK is luck factor (D4 by default), and finally SKILL is a per- character-type SKILL for krak;
-  - HIT         - attack strength in hitpoints
-  - POWER is a per-character die (according to XP)
-  - LUCK is determined as a function of KARMA in a predefined way (given die for the karma value)
-  - SKILL is the per-character krak-skill value (evolves depending on TALENT)
-    - order of karate belts; white, orange, blue, yellow, green, brown, black, 1st dan black, 2nd dan black, 3rd dan black
-      - #1 WHITE        0
-      - #2 ORANGE       1
-      - #3 BLUE         2-3
-      - #4 YELLOW       4-8
-      - #5 GREEN        8-15
-      - #6 BROWN        16-31
-      - #7 BLACK        32-39
-      - #8 BLACK 1ST    40-47
-      - #9 BLACK 2ND    48-55
-      - #10 BLACK 3RD   56-63

 ## Cards

 - SWAP          - swap positions of the two cards (leave both visible)